 If the Flex is Exway’s “budget” attempt at this style of board, imagine what a Flex Pro (total name guess) or something like that might look like from Exway in the coming years?
 Something tells me they’re just getting started over at Exway.
 They’re not done yet!

-If you want to get your hands on an Exway Flex use THIS LINK and the promo code SAMJ20 for $20 off your board purchase.
+If you want to get your hands on an Exway Flex use THIS LINK and the promo code SAMUEL for $15 off your board purchase.
 This will even work with other promo codes for an even larger discount.

 Wassup?
 Sam here.
 So, I used to test, review and blog about A LOT of electric skateboards.
-I did this across multiple platforms and publications from about 2017-2019.
+I did this across multiple platforms and publications during 2017-2019.
 From 2020 I decided to start with a clean slate and concentrate on the podcast.
 That being said, a few boards still land my way from time-to-time.
 When and if the opportunity occasionally avails itself to cover a board in detail, I'll continue to write a detailed review on those boards right here.
-But it wont be as often as it was in the past.
-Gotta concentrate on the podcast!
+But it probably wont be as often as it was in the past.
+Peace!